End-to-End Clinical Outcome Assessment (COA) Translations

 Data Security

 With over 20 years of experience in medical translation, CSOFT Health Sciences understands the importance of data security to our clients, and we take nothing for granted when confidentiality is a concern.
-Our well-documented and fully traceable information data security policies, checklists, and quality records leverage best practices of ISO 27001, and are designed to keep everything from source data to translations protected.
-From our 24/7/365 data monitoring and advanced encryption to our access control measures, you can be certain that your project data is safe from start to finish.
+Our well-documented and fully traceable information data security policies, checklists, and quality records leverage the best practices of ISO 27001.
+They are designed to protect everything from source data to translations.
+From our 24/7/365 data monitoring and advanced encryption to our access control measures, you can be sure that your project data is safe from start to finish.

 Learn more about how CSOFT prioritizes data security.